MMM Application requirements

 A minimum of three (3) confidential Letters of Reference, two of which are academic references from full time tenure track or tenured professors.

-Reference letters can be submitted either through the electronic reference system in the online application OR by paper [DOC - 100KB]
+Reference letters can be submitted through the electronic reference system in the online application.

-In order to submit an e-reference, Dalhousie University will only accept university email addresses [ie not Yahoo, Gmail, Hotmail, business, or government addresses].
-References will be sent a notification by email indicating you have listed them as a reference and the procedure for completing the online reference form.
+In order to submit an e-reference, Dalhousie University will only accept university, teaching hospital, and government email addresses [i.e. not Yahoo, Gmail, Hotmail, or business addresses].
+References will be sent a notification by email indicating you have listed them as a reference, and the procedure for completing the online reference form.
 Allow 5 business days for your referee(s) to be contacted by our system.
 Take this into consideration for the application deadline.

 NOTE: Dalhousie attempts to verify all references for application to Graduate School.